chris-wood/http-ppauth/draft-wood-httpbis-ppauth.md

 these proxy servers may wish to restrict access to "previously authenticated" clients, rather than any client on the network.

-# AnonymousToken Authentication
+# PrivacyPassToken Authentication

-This document specifies a new HTTP authentication scheme called "AnonymousToken".
+This document specifies a new HTTP authentication scheme called "PrivacyPassToken".
 Servers may request clients to authenticate using an anonymous token by issuing a challenge (WWW-Authenticate or Proxy-Authenticate) with the following information:

-- The scheme name is "AnonymousToken".
+- The scheme name is "PrivacyPassToken".
 - The authentication parameter 'realm' is REQUIRED ({{!RFC7235}}, Section 2.2).
 - The authentication parameter 'pp-config' is REQUIRED.
 (Section {{config-param}}).
 - No other authentication parameters are defined -- unknown parameters MUST be ignored by recipients, and new parameters can only be defined by revising this specification.

-Clients use the contents of an "AnonymousToken" challenge to create an authorization response.
+Clients use the contents of an "PrivacyPassToken" challenge to create an authorization response.
 Specifically, given a RedemptionToken `T` matching the configuration identified by the challenge, and additional auxiliary data `aux`, clients first compute a ClientRedemptionRequest value `request` as follows: